axelarnetwork/arcs/ARCs/ARC-17.md

 Unlike EVM, and other chains, Sui only supports two token manager types for custom tokens (`LOCK_UNLOCK` and `MINT_BURN`).

 **LOCK_UNLOCK (`2u256`)**
-Tokens are locked on source chain and unlocked from pre-existing supply on destination chain.
+Tokens are locked on the source chain and unlocked from pre-existing supply on the destination chain.

 - Stores `Balance<T>` for holding locked tokens
 - No `TreasuryCap` needed